+856 (0) 21 267 777

 The first community radio station in Khoun district, Xieng Khouang Province, led to 70 percent more women in the district using health facilities when pregnant and 50 percent more women, particularly from the Hmong ethnic group, now vaccinating their children.
 The Government and UNDP are looking to establish community radios in the country’s 47 poorest districts.

 Parliamentarians are engaging more with the Lao people through outreach missions to districts and villages, assisted by expert teams that make use of coordination support from UNDP to National Assembly committees.
-As a result of one outreach mission, the National Assembly and relevant Ministries are drafting a law on gender-based violence that is expected to be passed in late 2011.
 The Legal Sector Master Plan, drafted with support from UNDP, is the key instrument to ensure a ‘rule of law state’ is realized by 2020.

 With natural resources coming under increasing pressure, a set of poverty-environment indicators has been developed for monitoring and evaluating the 7TH national development plan, showing linkages with high policy relevance for Lao PDR: land use management for sustainable development; food security; forest and trees; environmental pollution control/waste management; and natural disasters.